sonatipek/track-the-books/README.md

 | Light Color | ![#FFF](https://placehold.co/10x10/white/white) #FFF |

 ## 📍 Roadmap & To-Do List
-- update series / movies
+- update books
-- share the movie and series list
+- share the books list
-- keeping track of read books

 ## 🌟 Feedback
 If you have any feedback, please contact at **sonatsayginipek@gmail.com** or **sonatipek.com** .